 They are designed to be accessible to practitioners across specialties, supporting those less familiar with ADHD to introduce and follow robust care pathways.

-Since March 2020, approximately one third of adults with ADHD used telehealth services for prescription of medication or therapy for ADHD.
+Since March 2020, around one third of adults with ADHD used telehealth services for prescription of medication or therapy for ADHD.
 Modernizing and streamlining the diagnostic process ensures efficiency and accuracy which saves both time and money.

 These services bridge access gaps, enabling patients in underserved areas to connect with specialists.

 Objective ADHD diagnosis and treatment solutions like QbCheck are helping clinicians use a scalable and standardized way to use data-driven testing.
-Objective ADHD tests offer a consistent and evidence-based measure of ADHD symptoms, supporting clinicians in making data-driven decisions.
+Objective ADHD tests offer a consistent and evidence-based measure of ADHD symptoms, supporting clinicians in making data-driven decisions

 Ready to transform your ADHD care pathway with data-driven, robust insights into symptoms?
 Complete the form below and our expert team will get in contact with you